-FORD RIVER ROUGE Habitat Restoration A green roof was the most compelling solution to the stormwater problem at the Rouge.
+FORD RIVER ROUGE Habitat Restoration The green roof, seen below, was the most compelling solution to the stormwater problem at the Rouge.
 The idea made intuitive sense: The soils and grasses that comprise functional living roofs absorb water just like the soil and plants in a healthy landscape.
-Within five days of the roof going down, local killdeer had nested and laid their eggs in the sedum.
+Within five days of the roof being installed, local killdeer had nested and laid their eggs in the sedum.
 Turns out that those who had said a 10-acre green roof was 'for the birds' were right after all.

 HERO MOTOCORP | NEEMRANA FACTORY The Garden FactoryTM Neemrana.
 India Completed 2014 Client Hero MotoCorp Factory Area 62,599 square meters (Phase One) Global Parts Area 22,444 square meters Program Factory and global parts center Awards Platinum Rating from the Indian Green Building Council Team William McDonough + Partners, Design Architect; SEMAC, Executive Architects and Engineers; Arup, Structural Concepts; Integral Designs, Landscape Consultants; WEI, Air Distribution and Cooling Engineering; WSP, Energy and Water Concepts; JLL, Construction Management Concept sketch by William McDonough.
-Garden Factory[TM] is a trademark of William McDonough + Partners.
+Garden FactoryTM is a trademark of William McDonough + Partners.

-57 ©2020 MCDONOUGH INNOVATION
+85 ©2022 MCDONOUGH INNOVATION

 What if a factory could be a garden of health and productivity?

-With its Garden Factory[TM], Hero demonstrates how a manufacturing facility can be a healthy workplace and enhance the local economy.
+With its Garden FactoryTM, Hero demonstrates how a manufacturing facility can be a healthy workplace and enhance the local economy.

 Achieving a Platinum Rating from the Indian Green Building Council, the factory is designed to support Hero's product manufacturing, optimize productivity and create a healthy work environment:

 - capturing water from the air

 - producing fresh air/oxygen

 - channeling carbon dioxide into soil for plants

 - growing fresh food

 - creating jobs on the roof

 - harvesting clean energy

 - providing heating and cooling

 A BUILDING DESIGNED FOR ENDLESS POSSIBILITIES The factory's roof is supported from above, freeing the interior space for current manufacturing tools and equipment and providing flexibility for future technologies and innovations.
 HERO MOTOCORP | NEEMRANA FACTORY On the Roof: Renewable Energy and Food Production Rows of greenhouses alternate with rows of photovoltaic panels, providing clean power, supporting experimentation in hydroponic food production and supplying fresh food grown on site to the canteen.
-In the long term it is envisioned the food grown on the roof will supply the surrounding community.
+In the long term it is envisioned that food grown on the roof will supply the surrounding community.

 HERO MOTOCORP | NEEMRANA FACTORY A large interior vegetated wall serves as an air purification system that filters contaminants from the air and produces oxygen.
-A cooling coil condenses water from the air to irrigate the rooftop vegetation and interior biowalls, helping to conserve the precious water resources of India.
+Condensation from the cooling equipment provides irrigation water for the rooftop vegetation and interior biowalls, helping to conserve the precious water resources of India.
 Skylights and eye-level windows optimize energy use by flooding the factory floor, break rooms and a company canteen with natural, glare-free light during daylight hours.